tonmine/tonmine-client/doc/nvidia_ubuntu.md

 # Ubuntu Nvidia mining client installation

 ## 1. cuda environment deployment
 > If your ubuntu does not have nvidia driver or cuda, you need to run cuda installation
+> [More information](https://developer.nvidia.com/cuda-downloads) about Nvidia dreiver and cuda.

 **ubuntu 18.04 cuda installation**
 ```